llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 Source-to-Source Translation
 ============================

-The `TransformACCToOMP` section described how Clacc uses Clang's `TreeTransform` facility to construct and attach hidden OpenMP subtrees to OpenACC subtrees.
-It also mentions that `-ast-print` prints only OpenACC.
+The `TransformACCToOMP` section above described how Clacc uses Clang's `TreeTransform` facility to construct OpenMP subtrees and associate them with OpenACC subtrees.
+It also mentioned that `-ast-print` prints only OpenACC.
 In this section, we describe Clang's `Rewrite` facility, which is normally used in Clang for source-to-source translation, and we describe how Clacc prints OpenMP source.